microsoft/fast/specs/data-grid/data-grid.spec.md

 ### Test Plan

-While testing is still TBD for our web components, I would expect this to align with the testing strategy and not require any additional test support.
+This component should have Jest component testing in the @microsoft/fast-foundation package

 ## Next Steps

-Virtualization and/or Pagination for large data sets.
+- Virtualization and/or Pagination for large data sets.